Today I'm announcing the United States is targeting the main artery of Russia's economy.

 Meanwhile, the guy flies all over the world in a private jet.

-I'm like, okay, you you hip you phony hypocrite, uh, you're leaving the biggest carbon footprint of any American out there.
+You're leaving the biggest carbon footprint of any American out there.

 They have a whole fleet of them.

-And and I don't begrudge it.
+And I don't begrudge it.

-You know, I know that he was about about the time he uh the invasion, he was interviewed or he got asked a question in passing about uh Ukraine, and his comment was well, hopefully it does not um derail our climate initiative.
+I know that he was about the time the invasion, he was interviewed or he got asked a question in passing about Ukraine.

-Whether or not they uh and and I appreciate the call, but uh uh the fact that they think if they had a cheap alternative to fossil fuel energy, and that means oil, gas, and coal.
+Whether or not they, and I appreciate the call, but the fact that they think if they had a cheap alternative to fossil fuel energy, and that means oil, gas, and coal, and if it was readily available, not the stupid windmills, not the idiotic solar panels, although some work, but it's, you know, it's a 30-year return on investment.

-Sorry you lost your Keystone XL pipeline union job.
+Sorry, you lost your Keystone XL pipeline union job.

 I don't know.

-It's it just drives me crazy.
+It just drives me crazy.

 Even Elon Musk said, who's a great innovator, and I give him a lot of credit.

-I'm very I find him very interesting.
+I find him very interesting.

-Even he said, yeah, extraordinary times call for extraordinary measures, and we need to dramatically up our production of uh energy, oil, and natural gas.
+Even he said, yeah, extraordinary times call for extraordinary measures, and we need to dramatically up our production of energy, oil, and natural gas.

 He said that.